90zlaya/php-library/readme.md

 This script looks up for files inside given path for those which are changed since certain point in time.
 If or when it finds them, then creates two files, or updates them, with informations about date, version and changed files.

-* spider

-This script crawls for visitor's data.
-It's possible to display them, write to database and send via email.

 List of third-party
 ----------------